What does the Gelfand Center do?

 The Leonard Gelfand Center for Service Learning & Outreach supports activities that enable Carnegie Mellon students, faculty and staff to use their energy and expertise to improve the quality of life, motivate learners of all ages, or solve problems in the community.
 We assist with partnership development with individuals, school districts and organizations in Pennsylvania and beyond to design and implement programs and service learning course activities.
 STEM education outreach programs are our priority.

 Where is the Gelfand Center located and what are the hours?

-The Gelfand Center is located at 4614 Wean Hall.
+The Gelfand Center is located at Cyert Hall A64.
 We are normally available between 9am and 4pm, Monday through Friday.
 If you have a specific question or idea though, please feel free to set up an appointment with Kristin Lavery

 I am interested in pursuing a career in education.
 Can I do that while I am at Carnegie Mellon?